microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/channel-list-messages.md

 #### Request

-The following is an example of the request with $top query option and without optional prefer header.
+The following example shows a request with $top query option and without optional prefer header.

 # [HTTP](#tab/http)